 Therefore, the proposed project will create a less than significant impact on population.
-Furthermore, the proposed public street alignment avoids all existing residential structures in the project area.
+Furthermore, the proposed public street alignment avoids all existing structures and residences within the project area.
 Therefore, the proposed project does not have the potential to displace persons as a result of future development.